Tony Hillerman: Journalism

+Fiction

 A consistently bestselling author, he was ranked as New Mexico's 22nd-wealthiest man in 1996.
 He wrote 18 books in his Navajo series.
 He wrote more than 30 books total, among them a memoir and books about the Southwest, its beauty, and its history.
 His literary honors were awarded for his Navajo books.
 Hillerman's books have been translated into eight languages, among them Danish and Japanese.

 Hillerman's writing is noted for the cultural details he provides about his subjects: Hopi, Zuni, European settlers, federal agents, and especially the Navajo Nation Police.
 His works in nonfiction and in fiction reflect his appreciation of the natural wonders of the American Southwest and his appreciation of its indigenous people, particularly the Navajo.
 His mystery novels are set in the Four Corners area of New Mexico and Arizona, sometimes reaching into Colorado and Utah, with occasional forays to the big cities of Washington, DC, Los Angeles, and New York City.
 The protagonists are Joe Leaphorn and Jim Chee of the Navajo Nation Police.
 Lt.
 Leaphorn was introduced in Hillerman's first novel, The Blessing Way (1970).
 Sgt.
-Jim Chee was introduced in the fourth novel, People of Darkness.
-The two first work together in the seventh novel, Skinwalkers, considered his breakout novel, with a distinct increase in sales with the two police officers working together.
+Jim Chee was introduced in the fourth novel, People of Darkness (1980).
+The two first work together in the seventh novel, Skinwalkers (1986), considered his breakout novel, with a distinct increase in sales with the two police officers working together.